coder7475/my-blogs/deploy_nginx/Deploy_node_to_ubuntu.md

 This should show the default `nginx` page.

-4. If it's not showing, the `ufw` firewall may be blocking ports `80` and `443`.
+d.
+If it's not showing, the `ufw` firewall may be blocking ports `80` and `443`.
 To allow them through the `ufw` firewall, use:

 ```
 sudo ufw allow 'Nginx Full'
 ```

-5. Nginx, like many server software, relies on configuration files to dictate its behavior.
+e.
+Nginx, like many server software, relies on configuration files to dictate its behavior.
 Begin by creating a configuration file for your website:

 ```
 sudo nano /etc/nginx/sites-available/example.com
 ```

-6. Inside this file, input the following proxy pass configuration:
+f.
+Inside this file, input the following proxy pass configuration:

 ```
 server {